MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 Source: ["ChatGPT Can Now See You!" by K.C.
 Sabreena Basheer](https://www.analyticsvidhya.com/blog/2024/12/chatgpt-can-now-see-you/)<br><br>

-Video output is not that represented, but it's possible via proxy models like OpenAI's Sora.
+Video output is not well represented, but it's possible via proxy models like OpenAI's Sora.
 You can see a comparison of recent video models layed out by [this tweet/post](https://x.com/HBCoop_/status/1885002792017838233).

 ## Quality of Life Features